Deploy GCP Cloud Function with Http Trigger

 }

-Add this if wish to test the GCP Cloud Function at the local environment, by default will be using the port 8080, type http://8080 so you can the the cloud function locally.
+Add this if you wish to test the GCP Cloud Function in the local environment.
+By default it will use port 8080.
+Type http://localhost:8080 so you can test the cloud function locally.

 "scripts": {